 The average $500 pre-built PC can more than easily handle 1080p 60 frames per second in games without breaking a sweat.
-What about 4K resolution without losing frames?
+What about 4K resolution without losing all your frames?
 What about High Dynamic Range(HDR)?
 Do you see frame drops below 60 resulting in choppiness and slow-down?
 These are all poignant questions for someone who enjoys visual fidelity in their games.

 Stadia, on the other hand, makes sure that you can play Destiny 2 at higher resolutions and graphical fidelity without the need for a high-end gaming PC at all.
 And many of the games run at 60 FPS.
-I'll be honest with you, my gaming PC can run Destiny 2 at 4K 60 but it doesn't always stay consistently at 60.
+I'll be honest with you, my $1000 gaming PC that I built can run Destiny 2 at 4K 60 but it doesn't always stay consistently at 60.
 Booting up Stadia allows me a crisp, locked-in 60 that tends to look just as good, if not better than when I play natively.

 In summary, cloud gaming services can allow you to play games at higher FPS and lets you play them quicker than if you're downloading and then running them off your hard disk drive or older solid state drive.

 What Kinds of Experiences Can I Get From Cloud Gaming?

 A little background about myself is in order.
 I have 12 game consoles, as well as both a gaming PC and laptop.
 As for my mobile streaming devices, I use a Moto G Fast, Google Pixel 2 XL, and iPhone 12.
 It does get a little messy to have so many devices floating around.
 Especially when many of those consoles mostly use strictly physical media, but that's a whole other story, folks.